Frosta Municipality: History

-Norway's oldest court, Frostating, had its seat here at Tinghaugen, close to the medieval church at Logtun.
-On the island of Tautra can be found the remains of Tautra Abbey, a Trappist (Reformed Cistercian) convent, established in 1207.
+Norway's oldest court, Frostating, had its seat at Tinghaugen on the Frosta peninsula, near the medieval Logtun Church.
+The remains of Tautra Abbey are located on Tautra island.
+The abbey was a Trappist (Reformed Cistercian) convent established in 1207.

 Economy

 Agriculture makes up the largest business in Frosta, which is sometimes called "Trondheim's kitchen garden" due to the substantial production of vegetables, strawberries, and flowers.